-"It was almost all covered but the meds (which are several thousands a cycle) were a constant battle to get."
+"It was almost all covered, but the meds (which are several thousands [of dollars] a cycle) were a constant battle to get."

-"Nothing but the diagnostic testing and a few of the meds was covered.
-I think the meds were a clerical error, not really covered on purpose."
+"Nothing but the diagnostic testing and a few of the meds were covered.
+I think the meds were a clerical error — not really covered on purpose."

 "I was so lucky to have great insurance through my org when I did IVF in 2013 and most of one cycle was covered."

 "Almost all my meds were covered, but the actual embryo transfer was not.
 My parents helped us pay for it, which is why we call him the baby my parents bought for us."